-Distribution: Widely distributed throughout Washington on both sides of the Cascades; Alaska south to California, east across Canada and the northern half of the United States.
+Distribution: Widely distributed throughout Washington on both sides of the Cascades; Alaska to California, east to the Rocky Mountains, northern Great Plains, Great Lakes region, and northeastern North America.

-Habitat: Bogs, marshes and ponds, low to mid-elevations in the mountains
+Habitat: Bogs, marshes, ponds and lakes in shallow water, from low to middle elevations in the mountains.

 Conservation Status: Not of concern